Mandzhi/Open-wind-project/README.md

 ## How is it used?

-The project is released as a Building AI course project and it was implemented using [Python](https://www.python.org/) as the main source for writing codes.
+The project was implemented using [Python](https://www.python.org/) as the main source for writing codes.
 First it was required to read .csv files from ENGIE, merge them, preprocess data and then merge this dataset with data available from MERRA-2 project.
 This enriched dataset was then used for all wind forecasts (70% of data is a training set, 10% - a validation set, and remaining 20% - a test set).

 ## Data sources
 Historical in situ measurements for the La-Haute-Borne wind park were available from [ENGIE](https://opendata-renewables.engie.com/) and global reanalysis data were taken as a part of MERRA-2 project from [NASA](https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/)